Cotton Closes Higher on Wednesday

-Cotton futures closed Wednesday with gains of 43 to 53 points across most contracts on Wednesday.
+Cotton price action is steady so far on Thursday trade.
+Futures closed Wednesday with gains of 43 to 53 points across most contracts on Wednesday.
 Support came via some outside factors.
 Crude oil was back up 56 cents/barrel, with the US dollar index down $0.165.

 Traders are looking for cotton acreage to total 10 million acres in Monday’s June 30 Acreage report.